trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/TriggerHandler.md

 #### Methods
 ##### `exceeded()` → `Boolean`

-Determines if this we&apos;re about to exceed the loop count.
+Determines if this we're about to exceed the loop count.

 ###### Return